DigitalFruition/YubikeyBackedRootCA/README.md

 - **Protection**: Keys can't be extracted from the device and are protected against physical and logical attacks.
 - **Portability**: The YubiKey is small, durable, and easily portable, allowing for secure key usage across different machines.
-- **Ease of Use**: Despite the strong security, YubiKeys are user-friendly and support various cryptographic operations needed for CA management.
+- **Ease of Use**: Despite the strong security, Yubikeys are user-friendly and support various cryptographic operations needed for CA management.

 ## Getting Started